Search

 What are the Best Seasons for Kanchenjunga Circuit Trek?

-Spring and Autumn are the best trekking seasons for the Kanchenjunga Circuit trek.
-On the other hand, trekking in monsoon and winter is not recommended.
-Spring from March to May and Autumn from September to November offer the finest time for trekking in the Himalayas due to the perfect weather.
+Spring and Autumn are the best seasons for trekking on the Kanchenjunga Circuit.
+Spring, from March to May, and Autumn, from September to November, offer the finest time for trekking in the Himalayas due to the perfect weather.
 The weather is pleasant and stable, with minimal changes in rainfall during that season.
 Likewise, Spring is even better if someone wants to witness the blossom of the National flower of Nepal, the rhododendron.
+On the other hand, trekking in monsoon and winter is not recommended.

 Tailor-Made